Sarikoli language: Stress

 Most words receive stress on the last syllable; however, a minority receive stress on their first syllable.
 Also, several noun declensions and verb inflections regularly place stress on their first syllable, including the imperative and interrogative.

 Vocabulary

-Although to a large extent the Sarikoli lexicon is quite close to those of other Eastern Iranian languages, there are a large number are words unique to Sarikoli and the closely related Shughni that are not found in other Eastern Iranian languages like Wakhi, Pashto or Avestan.
+Although to a large extent the Sarikoli lexicon is quite close to those of other Eastern Iranian languages, there are a large number of words unique to Sarikoli and the closely related Shughni that are not found in other Eastern Iranian languages like Wakhi, Pashto or Avestan.

+Sample text

+The following text is a paragraph from Gao Erqiang's "Tajik-Chinese Dictionary" (1996), talking about the significance of the development of a writing system for the language of Tajiks of Xinjiang, both in Chinese and Sarikoli.
+The Sarikoli text is written in the "Pinyin" developed by Gao Erqiang for use in the dictionary.
+Below, the text is also transcribed in an equivalent Persian alphabet.